Gayatri-k3/Gayatri-k3/README.md

 I'm Gayatri Kulkarni

 🚀 Java Full Stack Developer | AI & ML Enthusiast
-I specialize in building scalable web applications and AI-driven solutions, with expertise in Java, Spring Boot, Python, Django, C, OpenCV, TensorFlow, and more.
-Passionate about problem-solving and optimizing data quality for AI applications.
+I specialize in building scalable web applications and AI-driven solutions, with expertise in Java, Python, Django, C, OpenCV, TensorFlow, and more.
+Passionate about problem-solving and building scalable web applications.

 🔍 Currently Working On: